-1. Position Objective: Briefly describe the overall purpose of this position and what is intended to be accomplished through your effort(s).
+Position Objective: Briefly describe the overall purpose of this position and what is intended to be accomplished through your effort(s).
 This section should be broadly focused and summarized in two to four sentences.

-Washington's insurance market is the 35th largest in the world, and insurance is the eighth-largest industry in the state, with \$55 billion in annual premiums.
-The Insurance Commissioner protects consumers through fair and effective regulation of the insurance business in Washington and affects the biennial collection of over \$1.4 billion in insurance premium tax.
-He promotes a stable, competitive insurance market through policy and regulation and develops and implements national and international standards in cooperation with state, federal, and international governments.
+Washington's insurance market is the 35th largest in the world, and insurance is the eighth-largest industry in the state, with \$62 billion in annual premiums.
+The Insurance Commissioner protects consumers through fair and effective regulation of the insurance business in Washington and affects the biennial collection of over \$1.7 billion in insurance premium tax.
+Through the agency, the Commissioner promotes a stable, competitive insurance market through policy and regulation, and develops and implements national and international standards in cooperation with state, federal, and international governments.
 The Commissioner's regulatory authority is granted by state law (Title 48, Revised Code of Washington) and through delegated enforcement of federal laws.

-2. Financial Dimensions:
+II.
+Financial Dimensions:

-a.
-Number of employees in your organization: The Office of Insurance Commissioner (OIC) authorized 272.0 FTEs for the 2021-2023 biennium.
+Number of employees in your organization:

+The Office of the Insurance Commissioner (OIC) is authorized 286.7 FTEs for the 2023-2025 biennium.
 The Commissioner also administers the Statewide Health Insurance Benefits Advisors (SHIBA) program, which delivers services through a statewide network of more than 180 trained and certified volunteers.

-b.
-Your annual budget: \$79 million for the 2021-2023 biennium c.
-Other annualized dollar amounts your job controls or influences: (biennium amounts)
+Your annual budget:

+\$91.8 million for the 2023-2025 biennium

+Other annualized dollar amounts your job controls or influences (biennium amounts):